-We wondered if Scotland really makes sense with small children.
+We asked ourselves whether Scotland with children really makes sense.
 A classic summer vacation on the beach is definitely something different.
 Scotland is pure nature and outdoor fun!

 GGive the kids beach, sea and sun and they are happy!
 That was at least until now always our credo for the summer vacation with kids.
 This time, however, it was said to hop in puddles, hunting sheep, stones in the hole throw and find rainbows & find.
 As a half Scottish I wanted to bring my children but at least once my second home a little closer ...

 Weather & clothes:

 Well, with the weather in Scotland is always such a thing and the suitcase-packing for the kids really ungrateful (at least for us mothers).
 Because in principle, there can be everything from sunshine and 25 degrees to heavy rain and 15 degrees in Scotland.
 So everything from short pants and T-shirts to muddy pants, hats and rubber boots has to be packed.
 Since there are enough packing lists floating around in the net, I'll let it outside ...

 We were in the middle of August for a week in the Scottish Highlands On the way and for six days only one was really sunny and beautiful!
 I could have saved myself the shirts and shorts.
 Or maybe we just had bad luck.

 EasyJet flies from Munich right after Edinburgh at very reasonable rates.
 Hand luggage is inclusive, without weight limit and also for every child!
 Additional luggage must be paid extra and drinks and food in the plane of course, too.
 Flight time is a good two hours, which is really well done with kids.

 It was noticeable that on the flight almost no toddlers were on board.
 That says that this is not the classic summer destination for Familys ...
 From Edinburgh you drive to the west coast by car for about 3 hours.